-Gouled grew up in a Somali household in Ethiopia which he says opened his eyes up to a myriad of experiences from a young age.
-Both his parents took meticulous care in how they adorned themselves, and emphasized in him the importance of grooming.
-"My mother would pridefully wear colorful Diracs (ankle length Somali dresses), with elaborately embroidered shawls, and matching jewelry almost everyday.
+Gouled grew up in a Somali household in Ethiopia which they say opened their eyes up to a myriad of experiences from a young age.
+Both their parents took meticulous care in how they adorned themselves and emphasized the importance of grooming.
+"My mother would proudly wear colorful Diracs (ankle-length Somali dresses), with elaborately embroidered shawls, and matching jewelry almost every day.
 She would always have henna on her hands, and feet.
 Iridescent blue eyeliner would always coat her eyes.
-My mother has never been a stranger to standing out, I learned the importance of being bold in my self expression through her.
-My father on the other hand instilled in me the importance in the minuscule.
-He would wear impeccably tailored suits to work everyday, his shoes were always polished and he carried himself with a grace and self-importance that I hope to one day embody."
-He says it was through observing both his parents that he was able to see that style is as much about the way you present yourself sartorially, as it is about how you carry and conduct yourself; and his identity is a testament to that.
+She has never been a stranger to standing out, I learned the importance of being bold in my self-expression through her.
+My father on the other hand instilled in me the importance of the minuscule.
+He would wear impeccably tailored suits to work every day, his shoes were always polished and he carried himself with a grace and self-importance that I hope to one day embody."
+They say it was through observing both their parents that they were able to see that style is as much about the way you present yourself sartorially, as it is about how you carry and conduct yourself; and their identity is a testament to that.

-His style is a hybrid of western culture (influenced by his college experience in New York), his upbringing in Ethiopia and his Somali heritage.
-Through this cultural fusing he has been able to carve out a way of self presenting his intersecting cultural identities and each culture has shaped his aesthetic preferences and choices.
-"In Somali culture I am drawn to the fiery red hennaed beards that older Somali men wear when their hair shows signs of turning white, I am drawn to the elaborate prints of the macawis (sarong), the details in the Kufi (cultural hats).
-For Somali women I am drawn to their elaborate shawls and intricate jewelry.
-Ethiopian culture also has some amazingly intricate jewelry, and elaborate garments and I am extremely drawn to the delicate weaving practices that have been passed down for centuries, how attention to detail is key. "
+Their style is a merging of Western and African culture - influenced by their college experience in New York and upbringing in Ethiopia as well as their Somali heritage.
+Through this cultural amalgam, they have been able to carve out a way of self-presenting their intersecting cultural identities and have shaped their aesthetic preferences and choices.
+"In Somali culture, I am drawn to the fiery red hennaed beards that older Somali men wear when their hair shows signs of turning white.
+I am (also) drawn to the elaborate prints of the macawis (sarong), the details in the Kufi (cultural hats).
+In terms of Somali women, I am drawn to their elaborate shawls and intricate jewelry.
+Ethiopian culture also has some amazingly intricate jewelry, and elaborate garments, and I am extremely drawn to the delicate weaving practices that have been passed down for centuries, how attention to detail is key. "

-According to Goueled the creative and alternative social scenes in Addis Ababa are few and far in numbers but they are slowly growing.
+Since Gouled has expressed that there is a level of conservatism in Ethiopia, it's interesting to know what the creative scene is like.
+They share that though the creative and alternative social scenes in Addis Ababa are few and far in numbers, they are slowly growing.
 This shift has been sparked by individuals who are embracing the culture that exists there instead of looking to the West as a model to copy.
-"When I moved back to Addis two years ago, there was a handful of spaces that catered to people who didn't want to conform to society's respectability politics.
-Only a number of art spaces were accessible and catered to the general public, and music venues at night had strict dress codes reinforcing gender norms.
+"When I moved back to Addis, there were a handful of spaces that catered to people who didn't want to conform to society's respectability politics.
+Only several art spaces were accessible and catered to the general public, and music venues at night had strict dress codes reinforcing gender norms.
 Things are slowly beginning to change and I am hopeful for what the future has in store.
 The youth are beginning to embrace their individuality and are beginning to share their stories, and points of view using their respected media, be it photography, music, or art.
 Though this sector has a while to go to fully develop, we are making strides in creating spaces, products, and services to make a living from our passions, and break free from the limiting ideals of conventional work (a 9 to 5 office job) and success, by creating more spaces for interdisciplinary creative collaboration."

 Credits: Photography: Brian Siambi